sonya36/Web-Stack-Implementation-LAMP-STACK-AWS-101-106/README.md

     ```
     ![Projectlamp](./images/projectlamp.png)

-  Note: New website was active but the web root was empty.So, created an index.html to test virtual host works as expected.
+  Note: New website was active but the web root was empty.
+So, created an index.html to test virtual host works as expected.
     ```
     sudo echo 'Hello LAMP from hostname' $(curl -s http://169.254.169.254/latest/meta-data/public- hostname) 'with public IP' $(curl -s http://169.254.169.254/latest/meta-data/public-ipv4) > /var/www/projectlamp/index.html